egandavidpatrick-del/AutoRegisterUpdater/README.md

 [Back to top](#enterprise-project)
 <a id="enola-architecture"></a>
-## 🏗️ Auto Document Issue Register Architecture
+## 🏗️ Auto Document Issue Register Updater Architecture

 This is a standalone on-premises WinForms C# desktop application.